 A tutorial video is typically between 2 and 10 minutes long.
 They are sometimes referred to as “how-to” videos, and they simply explain to a viewer how to do something.
-The video is broken down into steps to make it easy to understand.
+Video tutorials are broken down into steps to make them easy to understand.

 Explainer videos are typically much shorter and are designed to help people grasp a certain concept or word.
 Consider this a video format of the “keywords” or “key concepts” section in a textbook, whereby a specific topic or concept is explained in video format.

-Training videos tend to be longer.
+A training video tends to be longer.
 These are commonly used for new employees or team members and teach viewers about important processes relating to their job.
-They are designed to give people a full understanding of what is expected of them in the workplace and how to work safely and productively.
+Employee training videos are designed to give people a full understanding of what is expected of them in the workplace and how to work safely and productively.